-In Indiana, any type of divorce proceeding is referred to as a "dissolution of marriage."
-If you are looking to end your marriage in Indiana, this article provides a general overview of the process as well as a list of the forms you will need to file.
+In Indiana, the court refers to any divorce proceeding as a "dissolution of marriage."
+If you want to end your marriage in Indiana, this article provides a general overview of the process.

-Regardless of which type of divorce you file, at least one party must have lived in Indiana for a minimum of six months and in the county of filing for three months prior to filing the complaint.
+Regardless of which type of divorce you pursue, at least one party must have lived in Indiana for a minimum of six months and in the county of filing for three months before filing the complaint.
+(IN Code § 31-15-2-6 (2018.))

 The issues in your case will determine which forms you must file; however, all Indiana divorces require the following forms:

-These forms are available for download from the Indiana Judicial Branch's Self-Service Center.
+You can find many divorce forms for download from the Indiana Legal Help website.
 You can also download a packet of fillable forms based on the type of case you are filing.

-Once you have assembled the required forms, you must file them with the clerk of court's office in your county.
-Each county has its own rules regarding how many copies you must file, however, a statewide rule requires that you print any documents containing confidential information on light green paper.
+Once you've completed the required forms, you must file them with the clerk of court's office in your county.
+Each county has its own rules regarding how many copies you must file, and there is a statewide law that requires that you print any documents containing confidential information on light green paper.
 Indiana defines confidential information as:

-Once your forms are filed, you must "serve" your spouse with a copy.
-"Service of process" notifies your spouse that you have filed a divorce case and gives the other person an opportunity to file an answer, counterclaim, or both.
+Once you file all your forms, you must serve your spouse with copies of your divorce documents.
+"Service of process" notifies your spouse that you have filed for divorce and provides your spouse an opportunity to file an answer, counterclaim, or both.
 Indiana law allows you to serve your spouse via certified mail, private process server, or sheriff's service.
+(IN Code § 31-15-2-8 (2018.))

 In the period between the initial filing and the final hearing, both sides must exchange financial information, including a list of all income, assets, and debts.